PEDIATRIC EAR INFECTION

 An ear infection can be unpleasant for anyone, especially a baby or toddler.
 Ear infections cause pain, irritability, and loss of appetite.
-Also, when your child has an ear infection, he or she will grab at the ears.
+When your child has an ear infection, he or she will likely grab at the ears.
 Find out about the symptoms and solutions for pediatric ear infection.

 Causes and Concerns